 Yellowstone Snowcoaches: The Ultimate Ticket to Ride

-The fleet of new Ford vans plying the snow-packed roadways of Yellowstone National Park this winter is certain to turn heads.
+The fleet of Ford vans plying the snow-packed roadways of Yellowstone National Park in winter is certain to turn heads.
 Not only are they taller than street-ready vans, they boast panoramic side windows.
 But the truly odd components are their oversized tires — about 4-feet-tall and 3-feet-wide — that are inflated to such a low pressure (a mere 7 or so pounds) they look like partially deflated balloons.

 Consider the latest incarnation of Yellowstone’s 13-passenger snowcoaches the ultimate 21st-century sleigh, providing a ticket to ride through one of the world’s most extraordinary landscapes.
+These customized vehicles reveal the magic of winter in our first national park.

 Most of the fleet of 33 vehicles feature innovations certain to wow even winter-averse park visitors.
 And those odd-looking tires are the key to success.
 Distributing the vans’ weight over a broad area prevents them from sinking into the snow and getting stuck.
 The design enables travel in a landscape where seasonal snowfall can total up to 600 inches, and snowpack can reach as much as 10 feet above the roadways’ surface.